-In the previous two posts we discussed the mindset and the tools that you would need for a successful retake.
-In this post we will take a look at the specific things you need to do for each section and area.
+In the previous two posts, we discussed the mindset and the tools that you would need for a successful retake.
+In this post, we will take a look at the specific things you need to do for each section and area.

 VERBAL Ability — Throw your prep net as wide as possible

-Of all the things that make the CAT tough, it is nature of the VERBAL Ability section that poses the biggest challenge.
-At some level the way the CAT has tested VERBAL Ability over the years seems to filter out people whose VERBAL Ability is as much a function of their general proficiency with the English language and reading per se as much as it is a function of the amount of practice they have put in.
+Of all the things that make the CAT tough, it is the nature of the VERBAL Ability section that poses the biggest challenge.
+At some level, the way the CAT has tested VERBAL Ability over the years seems to filter out people whose VERBAL Ability is as much a function of their general proficiency with the English language and reading per se as much as it is a function of the amount of practice they have put in.

 So in effect assured success on the VERBAL Ability will be a function of your natural ability with the language and your practice equipping you with the following knowledge & skills